Amitro123/automation-service/README.md

 ### Running the Dashboard

 The project includes a real-time dashboard for monitoring automation metrics, test coverage, LLM usage, and system status.
+The dashboard now displays the total number of runs.

 **Start the dashboard:**
 ```bash